Danielchf2006/RegressionTennis/README.md

 x_train, x_test, y_train, y_test = train_test_split(X, y, test_size=0.25, random_state=99)
 ```
 ### Evaluation of Model Performance
+The model's performance metrics are printed and visualized to evaluate its accuracy and reliability.
 The linear regression model is evaluated using the following metrics:
 Mean Absolute Error (MAE): Measures the average magnitude of errors in a set of predictions.
 Mean Squared Error (MSE): Measures the average of the squares of the errors.